BPN Advice Newsletter Policies

 The Advice newsletter is intended as a way to get personal advice from

 other parents.
 If you are looking for advice about specific products,

 professional services or practices, schools, places, and the like, please instead post to

-one of the newsletters that accepts reviews (Recommendations, or Schools & Preschools).
+one of the newsletters that accept reviews (Recommendations, or Schools & Preschools).

 If you are